ryancahildebrandt/resume/Data_Resume.md

 *Jun 2021 - Present*<br>
 *Remote*<br>

-- Identify and label errors in customer-chatbot interactions using taxonomies built based on client business needs
+- Responsible for implementing and maintaining an analytics pipeline for processing customer feedback, including data cleaning, KPI tracking, and clustering unlabeled free text responses
-- Apply statistical techniques to analyze client data and present recommendations for product improvements
+- Apply statistical and machine learning techniques to analyze client data in order to recommend for product improvements
+- Develop automated analytics pipelines to track key performance metrics in user-chatbot interactions and user provided feedback
 - Design, build, and maintain Google CCAI agents for client-specific use cases as well as NLP experiments

 ### Cerence, Inc. - Japanese Natural Language Understanding Specialist -- Contract